KrzysztofPardel/Form-validator/README.md

 #### This simple project was an excercise which helped me understand how form logic works in vannila JS as well

-🔎 This app has been deployed and can be visited at:
+🔎 This app has been deployed and can be visited at: form-validator-six-rose.vercel.app

 ---